SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Spring

-During the day, the highs reach up to the lower to mid-60s with the evenings cooling off to around the mid-40s.
+During the day, the highs reach the lower to mid-60s with the evenings cooling off to around the mid-40s.
 Make sure to bring along some layers, so you can stay warm during your stay.

 Summer

-You will find very little rain this time of year with just a trace amount of precipitation.
+You will find very little rain this time of year, with just a trace amount of precipitation.

 It's also best to layer.
-The fog this time of year creates overcast skies several days this month making it feel a bit cooler than the true temperature.
-It's the perfect time to take a Monterey travel vacation to get away from the scorching heat in other parts of the country.
+The fog this time of year creates overcast skies several days a month, making it feel a bit cooler than the true temperature.

 Fall